tale-toul/Harbor/ansible/Readme.md

 * private_key_file=/home/tale/Descargas/tale_toul-keypair-ireland.pem.- This is the
   private key used to connect to the managed hosts.

-The playbook to install ansible is:
+The contents of the main playbook are:

 ```
 ---
 - name: Set up the bastion host as an ansible controller host
-  hosts: bastion
+  hosts: all
   become: True

   tasks: